 Securing another apartment in the city was not an option.
 Staying in our tiny box, sorry I mean “apartment,” was not an option.
 Flying to France ahead of schedule also not an option.

 My family back in Pennsylvania was beginning to brainstorm what our options could be.
-There was even talk of moving to a different of The States if we really couldn’t get a flight out.
+There was even talk of moving to a different State if we really couldn’t get a flight out.

 After much debate, we activated Plan B.